-The Magic Fountain is one of the greatest shows in town, a beautiful display of water, lights and music and a free entrance.
+The Magic Fountain of Montjuic is one of the greatest shows in town.
+A beautiful display of water, lights and music and a free entrance.
 It's one of the highlights in Plaza España.

 How to get to Plaza España

-The Plaza España square is served by two Metro lines with direct access from the city center.
-L1 (red) is just 4 stations away from Plaza Cataluña and L3 (green) is just 3 stations away from Maremagnum.
+The Plaza España square features two Metro lines with direct access from the city center.
+L1 (red) is just 4 stations away from Plaza Cataluña and L3 (green) is just 4 stations away from La Rambla (Liceu Station).